Predictive Control for Driving under Uncertain Road Geometry Estimated from Onboard Vision: Related Work

-In the remainder of this section, we focus on the related works that address the challenge of road curvature estimation and perception-aware control using curvilinear vehicle models, as these topics are central to our approach, which treats the uncertainty in perceived curvature as a model uncertainty. \paragraph*{Road curvature estimation} This is a task commonly studied in the context of driver-assistance systems for cars and motorcycles, with the goal of deriving a mathematical description of the road curvature based on visual measurements.
+In the remainder of this section, we focus on the related work that addresses the challenge of road curvature estimation and uncertainty-aware control using curvilinear vehicle models, as these topics are central to our approach, which treats the uncertainty in perceived curvature as a model uncertainty. \paragraph*{Road curvature estimation} This is a task commonly studied in the context of driver-assistance systems for cars and motorcycles, with the goal of deriving a mathematical description of the road curvature based on visual measurements.
 The approach introduced in \cite{8938821} performs simultaneous localization and mapping based on estimated road curvature, leveraging its reliability and distinctiveness as a road feature.
 The method provides precise reconstructions of the map and performs loop closure to mitigate drift issues and ensure global map consistency.
-However, it assumes a single value of curvature per perceived image, which is inadequate for roads with rapidly varying curvature, such as e.g. racing tracks or mountain roads, where the curvature can change significantly over short distances.
-The method introduced in \cite{damon2018image} fits a single clothoid (a curvature model inspired by road geometry from \cite{casal2017optimization}) to the detected road markers.
-While similar to our approach, it produces curvature estimates that are neither smooth nor Lipschitz continuous, making them unsuitable for integration with optimization-based methods.
+However, it assumes a single value of curvature per perceived image, which is inadequate for roads with rapidly varying curvature, such as racing tracks or mountain roads, where the curvature can change significantly over short distances.
+The method introduced in \cite{damon2018image} fits a single clothoid (a curvature model inspired by road geometry \cite{casal2017optimization}) to the detected road markers.
+While similar to our approach, it produces curvature estimates that are neither differentiable nor bounded, making them unsuitable for optimization-based control methods.
 Similarly, in \cite{dahmani2013road} a robust fuzzy observer is used for road curvature estimation, resulting in the same issue with downstream control compatibility.
+Other works rely on digital road maps~\cite{4621300} or geometric primitives such as Hough-transform-detected lines and splines~\cite{7028086} to estimate the road geometry, while~\cite{7893692} and~\cite{8460385} focus on estimating lateral dynamics under unknown road curvature but consider only its past or present values.
+To the best of our knowledge, none of these approaches jointly address curvature estimation and its downstream use in control, nor do they ensure that the estimated curvature satisfies the regularity conditions required by optimization-based control formulations.